icopy-site/awesome-cn/docs/awesome/awesome-translations.md

 ### Automated translation

-- [RTranslator](https://github.com/niedev/RTranslator) - A simultaneous translator app for Android based on Google's API.
+- [RTranslator](https://github.com/niedev/RTranslator) - A simultaneous translator app for Android based on NLLB and Whisper that runs locally.
 - [Crow Translate](https://github.com/crow-translate/crow-translate) - A simple and lightweight translator for Linux and Windows that allows to translate and speak text using Google, Yandex and Bing translate API.
 - [Copy Translator](https://github.com/CopyTranslator/CopyTranslator) - An app for Windows, Mac and Linux that automatically translate and adapt a text when copied in the clipboard.
 - [LibreTranslate](https://github.com/uav4geo/LibreTranslate) - 100% Self-Hosted web app to translate text, based on Argos Translate.